ISoftware-co-za/UWP-Embedded-HTTPServer/README.md

 To use the HTTP server do the following.

 ## Implement the HTTP request processing
-A HTTP request is processed by class that implements the `IRequestProcesor` interface.
+A HTTP request is processed by a class that implements the `IRequestProcesor` interface.
 This interface is listed below.

 ```c#
   public interface IRequestProcessor